dave-yang/krystal-docs/Components/Database.md

 Database component
 ==================

 This component provides a flexible tool to deal with SQL.
 It's not an ORM, but a tool that let's you build SQL queries quickly via beautiful APIs.
-This component can be used as a standalone library as well.
-To do so, you can simply register PSR-0 compliant autoloader, that points to Krystal's directory.

 Goals
 =====